 - Select an option for Define host failover capacity by.

 Option Description Cluster resource percentage Specify a percentage of the cluster’s CPU and memory resources to reserve as spare capacity to support failovers.
 Slot Policy (powered-on VMs) Select a slot size policy that covers all powered on VMs or is a fixed size.
 You can also calculate how many VMs require multiple slots.
 Dedicated failover hosts Select hosts to use for failover actions.
 Failovers can still occur on other hosts in the cluster if a default failover host does not have enough resources.
-Disabled Select this option to disable admission control and allow virtual machine power ons that violate availability constraints.
+Disabled Select this option to deactivate admission control and allow virtual machine power ons that violate availability constraints.

 - Set the percentage for the Performance degradation VMs tolerate.